-- 1. Each contract contains a detailed budget that identifies categories of allowable costs.
-The total contract amount cannot be exceeded. - 2.
-Contracts are either cost reimbursement, or performance-based, or a combination of both.
-Services provided with funds from this contract must adhere to the requirements under Part II.
-Specific Terms (D) Jobs First Employment Services (JFES) Program Services Case Management Services funded with funds from this contract must adhere to requirements under Part II.
-Specific Terms (D) (6) Case Management - 3.
-OPM Cost Standards must be followed.
+- 1) Each contract contains a detailed budget that identifies categories of allowable costs. - 2) The total contract amount cannot be exceeded. - 3) Contracts are either cost reimbursement, or performance-based, or a combination of - 4) both.
+Services provided with funds from this contract must adhere to the requirements - 5) under Part II.
+Specific Terms (D) Jobs First Employment Services (JFES) Program a.
+Services. - 6) OPM Cost Standards must be followed.